 I recently was asked for advice to get started on eating healthy.
 Both people who wanted help had no experience cooking, but each had a desire to improve their diet.
-Although, there are lots of resources on learning how to cook, I have a problem with most as they often assume too much from their audience or have too much complexity.
+Although there are lots of resources on learning how to cook, I have a problem with most as they often assume too much from their audience or have too much complexity.

 For the past week, I have thought about how I would get someone started down the path of cooking healthy meals with the least chance of failure.
-To be successful, the advice would have meet the following criteria:
+To be successful, the advice would have met the following criteria:

-- Don’t assume person already has skills in the kitchen.
+- Don’t assume the person already has skills in the kitchen.
 Years ago when I would flip through recipe books, I’d skip to the next page as soon I ran across a concept that was critical to the recipe that I didn’t understand.

 - Don’t assume the person has a lot of time.
 Mastering a great recipe that takes an hour is only helpful if you often have a free hour.